We used to know.

-We worship our self rather than God, and that’s the sin of it.
+We worship our self rather than God, and that’s the mistake of it.

 We give place to how we feel and what we think MORE than we give place to what God says.

-That was Eve’s sin.
+That was Eve’s error.
 Right?
 Listening to another voice besides the Lord’s.

-Anxiousness, and any other mental/emotional debility, isn’t a sin unless you set it on a mantle and bow down to it and follow it instead of God.
+Anxiousness, and any other mental/emotional debility, isn’t wrong unless you set it on a mantle and bow down to it and follow it instead of God.

-We’ve defined and diagnosed these things, even worshipped them, up one side and down the other.
+We’ve defined and diagnosed these things, even worshiped them, up one side and down the other.
 We have made them “diseases” that we need to “medicate”, and we poo-poo each other and baby ourselves and lock one another into the whole cycle of it by doing so.
 All our focus on it boxes us in so much that we can’t move.
-And it’s a box of pride and self-pity and self-focus.
+And it’s a big box of self-pity and self-focus.

 We don’t mean to.
 I’m not saying we know we’re doing this.
 I’m sincerely not trying to be harsh.
 I have compassion for those struggling.
 I really do.
 All I’m saying is.. we used to know these things were normal.
 And instead of giving ourselves a dose of meds or weed, we need to give ourselves a dose of Brave.

 Jesus said we’d have tribulation in this world.
 But he also said to “take courage” because he was victorious over said world.
 That means he is victorious over anxiety, fear, grief, and depression.
 If we will seek that out, if we will seek his help, he will help.
-And show us how to get free.
+And show us how to live free from our pain.